DoctorWkt/4bsd-uucp/README.md

 # Joining the Growing UUCP Network

-If you are interested in joining, then e-mail Warren Toomey.
+If you are interested in joining this simulation of the 1980s *uucp* network, then send some e-mail to Warren Toomey.
+Indicate what historical *uucp* site(s) you want to run and which other sites you want to connect to.